rposcro/tbot-ruler/README.md

  * for all others add --env APP_LOGGING_LEVEL=DEBUG

 In order to specify logs directory add --env LOGS_PATH=<path_to_logs_dir>

-## Build Runnable Artifact
-Use SpringBoot plugin to build a jar with dependencies:

-`./gradlew bootJar`

 If you need runnable docker image type: